thudcl/thudcl.github.io/_pages/publications.md

 - Haixia Qi, "Big Data and Innovation of International Relations Theory," *Social Science in China*(中国社会科学), No.6, 2018, pp.160-170.

+- Haixia Qi and Hao Qi, "Alliance Signals, Audience Costs and Maritime Disputes of China-Japan and  China-Philippines," *World Economics and Politics* (世界经济与政治), Vol.8, 2017, pp.106-130.

 - Xun Pang and Shuai Wang, “The International Political Implications of Chinese and American Foreign Aid: The Case of Voting in the United Nations General Assembly," *Social Sciences in China* (中国社会科学), No.3, pp.181-203, 2017.